KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Recommendation: Found `npm run` in file `copilot-instructions.md`: Prefer `node --run` over invoking npm run directly.
 2. Recommendation: Found `npm run` in file `generated-build-artifacts.instructions.md`: Prefer `node --run` over invoking npm run directly.
 3. Recommendation: Found `npm run` in file `pr.yml`: Prefer `node --run` over invoking npm run directly.
+4. Recommendation: Found `npm run` in file `AGENTS.md`: Prefer `node --run` over invoking npm run directly.
-4. Recommendation: The README seems not to have an update section (like `## Update`).
+5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-5. Recommendation: The README seems not to have clone instructions.
+6. Recommendation: The README seems not to have clone instructions.
-6. Typo: Found `Magic Mirror` in file `INSTALL.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `INSTALL.md`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `npm run` in file `INSTALL.md`: Prefer `node --run` over invoking npm run directly.
+8. Recommendation: Found `npm run` in file `INSTALL.md`: Prefer `node --run` over invoking npm run directly.
-8. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+9. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-9. Recommendation: Found `require("http")` in file `OneDrivePhotos.js`: Replace `http` with the scoped import `node:http`.
+10. Recommendation: Found `require("http")` in file `OneDrivePhotos.js`: Replace `http` with the scoped import `node:http`.
-10. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
+11. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
-11. Deprecated: Found `rollup-plugin-banner` in file `package.json`: Use Rollup's built-in banner support.
+12. Deprecated: Found `rollup-plugin-banner` in file `package.json`: Use Rollup's built-in banner support.
-12. Recommendation: Found `XMLHttpRequest` in file `error_to_string.ts`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+13. Recommendation: Found `XMLHttpRequest` in file `error_to_string.ts`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-13. Recommendation: There is no CODE_OF_CONDUCT file.
+14. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-14. Recommendation: There is no dependabot configuration file.
+15. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-15. Recommendation: ESLint is not in the dependencies or devDependencies.
+16. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.

 ### [MMM-OnlineImagesViewer by NicholasRasi](https://github.com/NicholasRasi/MMM-OnlineImagesViewer)